Joey Feinstein – Executive Director

 A graduate from Yale University with a B.A. in English, Elizabeth has trained her focus on sustainability.
-She recently completed the Global Reporting Initiative (GRI) Certified Sustainability Reporting Course, and is working toward her LEED Green Associate accreditation.
+She recently completed the Global Reporting Initiative (GRI) Certified Sustainability Reporting Course, and her LEED Green Associate accreditation.

 Erin Potter – Schools Programming Coordinator

 Erin Potter joined the Climate Cycle team in 2012 and is happy to be part of such a dynamic organization.
 As the main point of collaboration for schools, Erin gets to ride her bike all over the city visiting teachers, students and administrators that are committed to making environmental change a reality for their communities.

 She came to us fresh from leading Bike & Build’s Providence to Seattle route, in which 30 young adults pedaled over 3,900 miles, in 70 days, from Providence, Rhode Island to Seattle, Washington.
 This trip exposed her to a wide variety of experiences—from talking with young men involved in the fracking industry in Pennsylvania to biking 90 miles in 99 degree weather in the Midwest to hearing about another trip rerouting around the wildfires in the west— that cemented her concern for our changing climate.

 Erin worked for three years in the community development field, working mainly around issues of affordable housing.
 Her experience in fundraising and endurance events proved irresistible, and we are stoked to have her join us.